GianiRanzetti/Debate-App---TheHackLab/README.md

 - **Simple and Intuitive UI**: User-friendly design focused on seamless interaction.

 ## Requirements
-To run the Debate App, you’ll need:
+To run DebateTime, you’ll need:
 - macOS with the latest version of Xcode installed.
 - An iOS device or simulator.
 - A free or paid Apple Developer account for testing on physical devices.